 Integrity is a major framework behind the adoption and use of the WSN, looking at the intricacy of operations that are carried out using this technology.
-Data integrity is the guarantee that whatever is sent by the sender is exactly what is received by the receiver, inasmuch as there may exist third parties with malicious intent to hijack the data packets transferred.
+Data integrity is the guarantee that the sender sends whatever it is exactly what is received by the receiver, inasmuch as there may exist third parties with malicious intent to hijack the data packets transferred.
 In other words data integrity is all about packet congruence, where what has been conveyed is exactly what is reflected on the other end (Karlof & Wagner, 2003).